Jurassic Park III: Pre-production

 Universal Pictures announced the film in June 1998, with Spielberg as a producer.
 Michael Crichton, who wrote the Jurassic Park novels, was to collaborate with Spielberg to create a storyline and write a script, although Johnston later said that Crichton had no involvement with the project.
-The film was initially set for release in mid-2000.
+The film was originally set for release in mid-2000.
 Spielberg initially devised a story involving Dr. Alan Grant, who was discovered to have been living on one of InGen's islands.
 According to Johnston: "He'd snuck in, after not being allowed in to research the dinosaurs, and was living in a tree like Robinson Crusoe.
 But I couldn't imagine this guy wanting to get back on any island that had dinosaurs in it after the first movie".

 Craig Rosenberg, who previously wrote and directed Hotel de Love, began writing the first draft of Jurassic Park III in June 1999.
 Spielberg and Johnston were impressed by Rosenberg's prior work, which included thriller screenplays for Spielberg's company DreamWorks.
 Rosenberg's draft involved teenagers becoming marooned on Isla Sorna, and it included a sequence involving the aquatic reptile Kronosaurus, which was not featured in the final film.
 Another scrapped scene would involve characters on motorcycles trying to evade raptors.

 Johnston was announced as the film's director in August 1999, with Rosenberg still attached.
 Spielberg gave complete creative freedom to Johnston, who said that Spielberg "has strongly pointed out that I shouldn't try to copy him".
 Production was expected to begin in early 2000.
 The previous films were shot in Hawaii, and the island of Kauai was the preferred filming location for the third film, although no decisions would be made until the finalization of the script.
 Rosenberg's draft about teenagers on Isla Sorna was rejected in September 1999.
 Johnston said it was "not a badly written script", but he felt that viewers would not want to see such a story, also saying that it read like a bad episode of Friends.